 St. Barths Overview

 With all the wonderful Caribbean destinations is there any reason to spend your honeymoon in St. Barthélemy?
 Actually, there’s plenty.
-St. Bart’s represents the very apex of Caribbean essence mixed with pure French indulgence.
+St. Barth’s represents the very apex of Caribbean essence mixed with pure French indulgence.
 Join the sophisticates as you casually explore steep and narrow roads, peruse the latest French fashions, enjoy exceptional French cuisine, admire spectacular views and of course attain new levels of relaxation underneath a flawless sky on some of the most beautiful beaches in the world.
 While this magnificent island is known to be the playground of the rich and famous, in actuality it is as quaint, warm and inviting to everyone regardless of social status.

-St. Bart’s is an overseas collectivity of France, part of the French West Indies, born from volcanic activity into a vaguely V-shape in the northeastern Caribbean Sea just 35 kilometers southeast of St. Maarten and not far from Anguilla.
+St. Barth’s is an overseas collectivity of France, part of the French West Indies, born from volcanic activity into a vaguely V-shape in the northeastern Caribbean Sea just 35 kilometers southeast of St. Maarten and not far from Anguilla.
 Ringed by shallow reefs, the largest city is Gustavia, home to the small island’s only port and whose name reveals its Swedish beginnings before being governed by the French during the Napoleonic wars.
-With turquoise waters and a sensational climate, St. Bart’s is a perennial choice for a winter getaway and its relatively low terrain encourages lazy days on sandy beaches making it a prime location for maximum relaxation.
+With turquoise waters and a sensational climate, St. Barth’s is a perennial choice for a winter getaway and its relatively low terrain encourages lazy days on sandy beaches making it a prime location for maximum relaxation.

 - ENHANCE YOUR WELL-BEING: If you chose a honeymoon on St. Bart's to relax, you definitely found the right place.
 Many hotels and resorts offer spa services and welcome walk-ins whether you're staying with them or not.
 The island also has three independent fitness centers and several other locations that offer the chance to keep up with your exercise regimen or relax with yoga.